Abdullahi Ahmed Irro: Ogaden War

 1977 image with Colonel Abdullahi Ahmed Irro, Leader of the 60th SNA Division, on the Godey Mission.

 Under the leadership of General Mohamed Ali Samatar, Irro and other senior Somali military officials were mandated in 1977 with formulating a national strategy in preparation for the Ogaden campaign in Ethiopia.
 This was part of a broader effort to unite all of the Somali-inhabited territories in the Horn region into a Greater Somalia (Soomaaliweyn).

 Colonel Abdullahi Ahmed Irro commanded the Somali National Army (SNA) units on the Godey front during the Ogaden War and led the successful capture of the town on July 24, 1977.
 His commanding leadership in Godey was documented by a delegation of international journalists on July 27, 1977.
 Footage from the visit, including interviews with Irro, was later released by the Associated Press.

+In a 2025 interview with Somali Stream, Abdullahi Sheikh Hussein stated that the commanding officer Colonel Irro had given interviews to international media and the Somali perspective following the successful capture of Godey.

 Godey was guarded by the Ethiopian Army's 4th Division, which was based in five local military bases.
 The Ethiopian defenders were effectively annihilated after the battle of Godey, with only 489 out of the 2,350 men managing to return to Harar, the rest were presumed dead.
 The 60th division forces under Col Irro consisted of 2nd Armoured Brigade equipped with T-54 MBTs, Infantry as well as an Artillery Brigade 36 artillery and Tank Battalion equipped with T-34 MBTs.

 Ethiopia acknowledged the loss of Godey and the direct involvement of Somali troops in July 1977.
 Subsequently, the Union of Soviet Socialist Republics (USSR) signed a 385 million dollar arms agreement with Ethiopia in early September.
 Soviet weapons shipments to Somalia had reportedly ceased altogether by late September 1977.